SourceCodeCodex/jFamilyCounselor/README.md

 So far, the project that was intensively analyzed is `kettle-engine`.
 In order to reproduce jFamilyCounselor's results, follow these steps:

 - download the source code of [Pentaho Kettle-Engine](https://github.com/pentaho/pentaho-kettle/tree/1984dc13e773e7f12eb82e771a5ac8cdf86905e6)
-- import the sources as `Existing Maven projects`
+- import as `Existing Maven projects`
 - browse `kettle-engine` in Insider
 - export reports with the desired approach
-- the reports can be found in the project's output folder; in this case `engine/target/classes/jFamilyCounselor`
+- the reports can be found in the project's root folder

 Other projects that were identified to contain hidden type correlations and which can help improving jFamilyCounselor are present in corpus used in the study: Luis Mastrangelo, Matthias Hauswirth, and Nathaniel Nystrom.
 2019.
 Casting about in the dark: an empirical study of cast operations in Java programs.
 Proc.
 ACM Program.
 Lang.
 3, OOPSLA, Article 158 (October 2019), 31 pages. https://doi.org/10.1145/3360584.